Likelihood-Based Diverse Sampling for Trajectory Forecasting: NuScenes Experimental Details

 \subsection{Additional Ablation Results}

-In this section, we provide some additional ablation studies to further understand the effectiveness of DSF.
-First, we aim to understand: \textbf{how sensitive is DSF to the quality of the underlying flow model?} To answer this question, we train an additional AF model with half the number of epochs as the original one ($\textbf{AF}^{-}$), and then train DSF as before.
-The comparisons are shown in Table \ref{table:dsf-ablation-backbone}.
-With only half the training time, $\text{AF}^{-}$ performs considerably worse than $\text{AF}$, yet DSF is still able to provide a significant performance boost, achieving $\textbf{33}\%$ reduction in both $\text{minADE}$ and $\text{minFDE}$.
-This reduction is greater than that of DSF applied to the stronger AF model ($27$\%), suggesting the utility of DSF is greater for weaker pre-trained model and highlighting that its overall effectiveness is robust to the quality of the underlying flow.
+In this section, we provide some additional ablation studies to further understand the effectiveness of LDS.
+First, we aim to understand: \textbf{how sensitive is LDS to the quality of the underlying flow model?} To answer this question, we train an additional AF model with half the number of epochs as the original one ($\textbf{AF}^{-}$), and then train LDS as before.
+The comparisons are shown in Table \ref{table:LDS-ablation-backbone}.
+With only half the training time, $\text{AF}^{-}$ performs considerably worse than $\text{AF}$, yet LDS is still able to provide a significant performance boost, achieving $\textbf{33}\%$ reduction in both $\text{minADE}$ and $\text{minFDE}$.
+This reduction is greater than that of LDS applied to the stronger AF model ($27$\%), suggesting the utility of LDS is greater for weaker pre-trained model and highlighting that its overall effectiveness is robust to the quality of the underlying flow.

-\paragraph{DSF training stability.} We track the state of minADE and minASD on the mini nuScenes validation set over the course of DSF training.
-On the mini version of the nuScenes dataset, we train a DSF-AF ($K=5$) model, and for every training iteration, we compute the current DSF-AF model's minADE and minASD on the mini validation set.
+\paragraph{LDS training stability.} We track the state of minADE and minASD on the mini nuScenes validation set over the course of LDS training.
+On the mini version of the nuScenes dataset, we train a LDS-AF ($K=5$) model, and for every training iteration, we compute the current LDS-AF model's minADE and minASD on the mini validation set.
 The mini version is a much smaller dataset with only $~1000$ instances, making this procedure manageable.
 The sequence of (ASD, ADE) pairs are traced as a trajectory on a 2D plane, where the x-axis corresponds to $\text{minASD}_5$ and the y-axis corresponds to $\text{minADE}_5$.